Terms and Conditions

 Here are additional terms that apply to you.

 If we don't enforce our rights under this Agreement in one instance, that doesn't mean we won't or can't enforce those rights in any other instance.
 If any part of the Agreement is held invalid that part may be severed from the Agreement.

 You can't assign or transfer the Agreement or any of your rights or duties under it without our written consent.
 We may assign or transfer all or part of the Agreement, or your debts to us, without notice.
 You understand that the assignment or transfer of all or any part of this Agreement or your debt will not change or relieve your obligations under this Agreement.

 The Agreement is the entire agreement between you and us regarding the rights you have with respect to your Service, except as provided by law, and you cannot rely on any other documents or statements by any sales or service representatives or other agents.

 The original version of the Agreement is in English.
 To the extent there are conflicts between the English version and any other language version, the English version will control.

-If you believe that any material residing on our system or network infringes your copyright, notify our Designated Agent by using the Digital Millennium Copyright Act (DMCA) notice procedure described at www.t-mobile.com/responsibility/legal/copyright (https://es.t-mobile.com/responsibility/legal/copyright for our Spanish website).Our Designated Agent is Copyright Agent, 12920 S.E.
-38th Street, Bellevue, WA 98006; firstname.lastname@example.org; phone: 844-644-4508.
+If you believe that any material residing on our system or network infringes your copyright, notify our Designated Agent by using the Digital Millennium Copyright Act (DMCA) notice procedure described at www.t-mobile.com/responsibility/legal/copyright (http://es.t-Mobile.com/responsibility/legal/copyright for our Spanish website).Our Designated Agent is Copyright Agent, 12920 S.E.
+38th Street, Bellevue, WA 98006; firstname.lastname@example.org; phone: 425-383-4000.
 There are substantial penalties for sending false notices.
-It is our policy, in appropriate circumstances and in our sole judgment, to suspend or terminate the Service of any subscriber, account holder, or user who is deemed to be a repeat or blatant infringer of copyrights.
+It is our policy, in appropriate circumstances and in our sole judgment, to limit, suspend or terminate the Service of any subscriber, account holder, or user who is deemed to be a repeat infringer of copyrights.